Diffusion Maps for Embedded Manifolds with Boundary with Applications to PDEs: Uniform Asymptotic Expansion for Manifolds with Boundary

 \subsection{Examples}

-We now turn to some simple examples to verify \eqref{fullexpansion}.
+We now provide some simple numerical examples which verify the new boundary expansion in \eqref{fullexpansion}.
 We start with the interval, which is a flat manifold with a zero dimensional boundary, so the mean curvature $H(x)=0$.
 We then consider a filled ellipse, so that the boundary has nontrivial curvature, but the manifold is still flat in the Riemannian sense.

 \begin{example}[Interval] In Fig.~\ref{figure1} we verify \eqref{fullexpansion} using a uniform grid of $N=5000$ data points on the interval $[-1,1]$ and the function $f(x) = x^4$.
 Since the grid is uniform, the density is $q(x) = 1/\textup{vol}(\mathcal{M}) = 1/2$ so in this simple example we can correct for the density by multiplying $\mathcal{K}$ by 2.
 After computing $2\mathcal{K}f$ we subtract the analytical value of $m_0^\partial(x)f(x)$ and divide by $\epsilon^2 m_2^\partial(x)/2$, which will agree with $\Delta f$ in the interior of the manifold, but blows up like $\epsilon^{-1}$ near the boundary as shown by the solid black curves in Fig.~\ref{figure1}.
 In order to obtain a consistent estimator we must also subtract the normal derivative term $m_1^\partial \eta_x \cdot \nabla f(x)$ as shown by the dashed blue curves.